aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     #### How do I add new AWS accounts to my AWS Organization?

     We offer three options and all can be used in the same Accelerator deployment.
-All options work with AWS Control Tower, ensuring the account is both ingested into Control Tower and all Accelerator guardrails are automatically applied:
+All options work with AWS Control Tower, ensuring the account is both ingested into Control Tower and all Accelerator guardrails are automatically applied.

+    No matter the mechanism you choose, new accounts will automatically be blocked from use until fully guardrailed, the Accelerator will automatically execute, and accounts will automatically be ingested into AWS Control Tower (if deployed).

     **Option 1**

     Users can simply add the following five lines to the configuration file `workload-account-configs` section and rerun the state machine.
-The majority of the account configuration will be picked up from the ou the AWS account has been assigned.
-You can also add     additional account specific configuration, or override items like the default ou budget with an account specific budget.
+The majority of the account configuration will be picked up from the OU the AWS account has been assigned.
+You can also add additional account specific configuration, or override items like the default OU budget with an account specific budget.
 This mechanism is often used by customers that wish to programmatically create AWS accounts using the Accelerator and allows for adding many new accounts at one time.

     ```json
     "fun-acct": {